AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Numerical Method

 \subsection{Refinement criteria}

-The standard refinement scheme within {\sc arepo} acts to ensure that all gas cells have a set target mass within some tolerance factor, however, the inclusion of the jet feedback scheme requires additional refinement criteria that supersede this scheme.
-As mentioned above, the jet feedback scheme relies upon the super-Lagrangian refinement (SLR) scheme of \cite{CurtisSijacki15}, in order to force high resolution close to the BH.
+The standard refinement scheme within {\sc arepo} acts to ensure that all gas cells have a set target mass within some tolerance factor, however, the inclusion of the jet feedback scheme requires additional criteria that supersede this.
+The super-Lagrangian refinement (SLR) scheme of \cite{CurtisSijacki15} forces high resolution close to the BH.
 The refinement region is defined as a sphere of radius $h_{\rm bh}$ such that the mass of cells within $h_{\rm bh}$ is approximately $M(h_{\rm bh})\simeq n_{\rm ngb}^{\rm bh}\times m_{\rm cell}^{\rm target}$, where $n_{\rm ngb}^{\rm bh}=32$ is the number of neighbouring cells to the BH and $m_{\rm cell}^{\rm target}$ is the target gas cell mass.
 The SLR scheme ensures a smooth transition in cell radii from $r_{\rm cell}=h_{\rm bh}/2$ at the refinement region boundary to $r_{\rm cell}=r_{\rm Bondi}$ in the centre.
-Similar to \cite{BourneSijacki17}, we employ a gentle de-refinement (GD) criteria such that neighbouring cells can only merge if the gradients between their properties are sufficiently small, while also only allowing cells that satisfy $f_{\rm J} < 10^{-2}$ to de-refine.
+Additionally, gentle de-refinement (GD) ensures that neighbouring cells can only merge if the gradients between their properties are sufficiently small, and we also only allow cells with $f_{\rm J} < 10^{-2}$ to de-refine.
 An additional jet refinement (JR) criteria is applied whereby cells within a distance of $2r_{\rm J}$ of the central BH are refined if their mass meets the criteria